-If your project is in an area where there is rainfall is regularly occurring, we can add custom abrasive to your glaze choices for extra slip resistance.
-Cosube Surf in Portland opted for matte colors in our specialty shape Hexite, with abrasive:
+If your project is in an area where rainfall is frequent we can add abrasive to your glaze selections for extra slip resistance.
+Cosube Surf in Portland opted for matte colors in our specialty shape Hexite and added our abrasive finish:

 Like any of the featured colors?
 Order samples online now.
 Need some help?
 Simply call, chat, or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.